 Conclusion

 In conclusion, employee clearance is a very imperative process that ensures both the smooth transition and completion of both the employee and the organization.
 It minimizes risks from both parties and avoids all possibilities of disputes or liabilities by accounting for company assets, settling financial matters, and confirming the fulfillment of lawful obligations.
-Whether the employee is going on good terms or complicated ones, a smooth clearance process ensures that the organization is kept in a state of integrity by touching all responsibilities into place.
+Smooth offboarding, whether amicable or difficult, helps maintain organizational integrity by ensuring teams transfer and document all responsibilities properly.
 In the end, employee clearance is not just an affair to dispatch with; it is the last step in protecting all parties’ interests.

 FAQs